jiwoos/OOP_Gomoku_AdvancedTicTacToe/README.md

 ********************** variables/enum vars to avoid hard-coded constants are all documented in lab4.h ********************

-Jiwoo Seo, Lina Chang, Christie Chen
+Authors: Jiwoo Seo, Lina Chang, Christie Chen

 	This program prints out an interactive Tic-Tac-Toe game or Gomoku game for two players.

 	The command line must have the file name and either "TicTacToe" or "Gomoku" to run this program.

 	If playing a gomoku game, the user has the option to personalize the board size and the amount of pieces in a row needed to win.

    Program specifics:

 	Here is how our program handles the following situations:

 	Whitespace in the command line:

         As long as the string for the game name has no white space, the program runs.
 If the string is split up (for example: "Tic     TacToe"), the usage message is sent.
         The game name must have the correct capitalization.

    	Piece Location:

         If the location string ("x,y") is badly formatted with whitespace, the program will reprompt the user.
 For example, "2,     3" would mean a reprompt.